pearlshare/hannibal/README.md

  * min - minimum number of keys
  * max - maximum number of keys

 Custom validators can be given via the `custom` key or registered with `hannibal`.
-Custom validators are provided with:
+Custom validators are provided with the value to validate.

- * obj - the whole object being validated
- * key - the name of the current key
- * value - the value of the key

 Custom validators should throw an instace of `Error` with a message.